-Traffic Generators: Several traffic generators can create DNS [9, 16].
+Traffic Generators: Several traffic generators can create DNS [14, 22].
 Like these tools, our query replay system can also generate a stream of DNS packets with specified parameters.
 However, these tools are not specific for DNS; they provide only simple replay or generation.
 Our system focuses on DNS protocol and provides a generic DNS experimentation platform.
 Our system can replay queries with accurate timing, and mutate queries to test what-if scenarios.

-General Network Replay: Several tools replay general network traces [15, 20, 10].
-While these tools can replay DNS trace with timing given in the trace, our replayclient system simulates the DNS query semantics, allowing us to replay real-world queries with different variations (such as if all used TCP).
+Network Replay Tools: Several tools replay general network traces [16, 21, 29].
+While these tools can replay DNS trace with timing given in the trace, our replay-client system simulates the DNS query semantics, allowing us to replay real-world queries with different variations (such as if all used TCP).
 Rather than just replaying each packet in the trace mechanically, our system allows exploration of future DNS design options.
+Other tools replay HTTP traces with accurate timing [2, 10, 23].
+Our system is specifically designed for DNS, and takes steps to emulate the DNS hierarchy on a single instance of DNS server.

-DNS Studies: There are studies that replay DNS queries to evaluate the performance of DNS applications [18, 13, 6].
-Our replay-client system supports analysis like these studies, but it provides a more flexible platform that also enables new studies at high query rates with protocol variants.
+DNS Studies: There are studies that replay DNS queries to evaluate the performance of DNS applications [7, 19, 26].
+Our replayclient system supports analysis like these studies, but it provides a more flexible platform that also enables new studies at high query rates with protocol variants.
+The focus of our system is accurate trace replay, while DNS Flagger can replay trace at faster rates [7].
+We would like to compare the accuracy of our approach to these prior systems, but they do not have published performance results on timing accuracy.
+Other studies improve web performance by using customized DNS proxy [25].
+We also use proxies in our replay system, but our focus is to provide a query sequence that matches real DNS.